asionius/krb5_auth/README.md

 a client and server demo integrate kerberos protocol written in c++ the program can running in linux OS

-the client and server application Shows the usage interface of kerberos, and complished the authorization process.
+the client and server application Shows the usage of kerberos interface, and complished the authorization process.